 If you would like to help look after the National Park please consider a donation to the Access Fund here.

-The sunniest May on record provided the perfect conditions for fires to quickly get out of control.
+Here in the Peak District if the conditions are right, it doesn’t take long for fires to quickly get out of control.
 A smouldering disposable barbeque, ashes blown from a camp fire, a dropped cigarette butt and even a broken glass can lead to catastrophic damage to our precious and protected landscapes.

 The damage to the environment, wildlife, habitats and vegetation takes years to recover and hundreds of thousands of pounds to repair.